huggingface/blog/getting_the_most_out_of_LLMs.md

 The crux of these challenges lies in augmenting the computational and memory capabilities of LLMs, especially when handling expansive input sequences.

-In this blog post, we will go over the most effective techniques to tackle these challenges for efficient LLM deployment:
+In this blog post, we will go over the most effective techniques at the time of writing this blog post to tackle these challenges for efficient LLM deployment:

 1.  **Lower Precision**: Research has shown that operating at reduced numerical precision, namely 8-bit and 4-bit, can achieve computational advantages without a considerable decline in model performance.